scorpido74/azure-docs.nl-nl/articles/marketplace/lead-management-for-cloud-marketplace.md

-**Ik heb een live aanbieding, maar ik zie geen leads?**
+**Ik heb een live aanbod, maar ik zie geen aanwijzingen?**

-Elke lead heeft gegevens die worden door gegeven in velden in uw geselecteerde doel bestemming, de leads krijgen de volgende indeling: **bron actie | Aanbieding**
+Elke lead heeft gegevens doorgegeven in velden in uw geselecteerde leadbestemming, de leads komen in deze indeling: **Bron-Actie| Aanbieding**

-  *Beperken*
+  *Bronnen:*

     "AzureMarketplace",
     "AzurePortal",
     "TestDrive",
     "SPZA" (acronym for AppSource)

-  *Regelen*
+  *Acties:*

     "INS" - Stands for Installation.
 This is on Azure Marketplace or AppSource whenever a customer hits the button to acquire your product.
     "PLT" - Stands for Partner Led Trial.
 This is on AppSource whenever a customer hits the Contact me button.